An Outbound 39-Brookline moves along the

 1906 (left) and an old-style trolley car passing Brookline's

 On the left is an outbound P&CSRR train on the hillside above the

 South Hills Junction.

-corridor back to Pittsburgh.
-The new route was designated
+From there the streetcar headed back to Pittsburgh.
+The new route was

 Two inbound 39-Brookline trolleys on West